But now thus says the Lord,

 he who created you, O Jacob, he who formed you, O Israel: “Fear not, for I have redeemed you: I have called you by name, you are mine.”Isaiah 43:1

-The Saint Patrick Catholic Church Hospitality Ministry, previously known as Cara to Cara, is hosting Name Tag Sunday the weekend of April 7 – 8, 2018 on Devine Mercy Sunday, the second Sunday of Easter.
+The Hospitality Ministry at Saint Patrick Catholic Church, previously known as Cara to Cara, is hosting Name Tag Sunday the weekend of June 23 – 24, 2018.

 Name Tag Sunday